Emarioo/BetterThanBatch/docs/guide/29-Importing C headers.md

 log(x)
 ```

+Linking is done by adding `#load "libs/glfw3-3.8.0/glfw3.lib"` to your source code (assuming you’ve placed the GLFW library in a libs folder).

-The purpose of importing C headers in BTB is to eliminate the need to manually write bindings for C libraries.
+The main purpose of importing C headers is to eliminate the need to manually write bindings for C libraries.
 For example, by importing glfw3.h and glad.h, you gain access to all GLFW and OpenGL functions directly.
 While there are partial bindings in `modules/vendor` many functions are missing because writing complete bindings by hand is time-consuming.

-When importing a C header you still need to link against the corresponding library, just like in C. This is done by adding `#load "libs/glfw3-3.8.0/glfw3.lib"` to your source code (assuming you’ve placed the GLFW library in a libs folder).
-If you forget to link the library you’ll get linker errors, just as you would in a C project.
+We still have `modules/vendor` for when the BTB's C parser is buggy or can't handle certain headers for whatever reason.

 # Limitations (there's a ton)
 This feature is not guarranteed to work especially on different operating systems with different code styles in system headers.
 You will have to try importing a C header and if it doesn't work then it doesn't work.
 If it does then great.

+You can add the `--verbose` flag to get more information about how the C parsing is going.
+If the error message is confusing, the extra verbosity may give you a clue to what is wrong.
+You are welcome to report issues you find (github or discord).

 The goal is to support headers from most libraries: GLFW, GLAD, STB image, OpenXR, OpenAL, OpenSSL, and C standard headers.
 None of these work at the time of writing this (2025-06-07).